aimldl/aimldl.github.io/_posts/2020-12-12-how-to-create-a-web-site-on-github-with-jekyll-2.md

 2. Look at the list of existing Jekyll themes.
 3. Pick several favorite themes.
 4. Select the candidate themes to test out for the homepage.
-5. Download and apply the candidate themes one by one.
+5. Download a candidate theme.
+6. Back up `_config.yml` to other directory.
+7. Copy the files into the directory where the files for the homepage repository exist.
+8. Set up and run the local web server.
+9.
-6. Decide the final theme.
+10. Decide the final theme.

 #### Step 1.
 Have a rough idea of how the homepage should look like